Redace10/Pokedex/README.md

 This project is still a work in progress.

-Disclaimer: Adrian Rosebrock's tutorial (See reference section below for the original article) was used and incredibly helpful in making this game.
+Disclaimer: Adrian Rosebrock's tutorial (See reference section below for the original article) was used and incredibly helpful in making this model.

 # TODO list:
 - improve the accuracy of the model by tweaking hyperparameters to find the right balance